Search for Important Questions

 1. Basic anxiety in children according to Karen Horney.

-3. Write in detail about environmental determinants of Personality.
+2. Write in detail about biological and physiological determinants of Personality.

 1. Describe the theory of Bandura.